SpideyZac/pml2/README.md

 pnpm build:pml:types
 ```

-This will create a build of the library in the `dist-pml2` folder.
+This will create a build of the library in the `dist` folder.
 It will also generate type definitions in the `types` folder.

 ## License